 Demand in human services increase when the economy struggles.
 Often during recession, people who have never applied for financial assistance such as TANF and SNAP see a significant increase.
 The increase in new applicants in addition to the normal workload creates a high demand for more eligibility workers and benefits counselors.

-There is a significant amount of evidence to suggest that economic.
+There is a significant amount of evidence to suggest that economic recession can have a major impact on mental health.
 An increase in clinical services also creates a high demand for counselors, therapist, psychologists, and mental health case managers.

 4. More Stable Funding